Learn how to configure Kuba with the kuba.yaml file and understand advanced features

 for GCP and Azure).

-The mappings array defines how secrets are mapped to environment variables.
+The env array defines how secrets are mapped to environment variables.

 Individual Secrets (secret-key)